lemire/JavaFastPFOR/README.md

 when using differential coding in databases and information retrieval (e.g., in inverted indexes or column stores).

+It can decompress integers at a rate of over 1.2 billions per second (4.5 GB/s).
+It is significantly faster than generic codecs (such as Snappy, LZ4 and so on) when compressing arrays of integers.

+Part of this library has been integrated in Parquet (http://parquet.io/).
 This libary is used by ClueWeb Tools (https://github.com/lintool/clueweb).
 This library inspired a compression scheme used by Apache Lucene (e.g., see http://lucene.apache.org/core/4_6_1/core/org/apache/lucene/util/PForDeltaDocIdSet.html ).